MetaCell/nwb-explorer/README.md

 The NWB Explorer was initially created by MetaCell to showcase the features of the Geppetto platform to share neurophysiological data in Neurodata Without Borders format.
 It was further developed as part of a Google Summer of Code project with the OpenWorm project.
-It is currently being extended as part of the Open Source Brain project to provide both a standalone and online application for visualising and analysing the contents of NWB files.
+It is currently being extended as part of the Open Source Brain project to provide both a standalone and online application for visualising and analysing the contents of NWB:N 2 files.
 This work is currently funded by the Wellcome Trust.

 ## Authors